Navigation auf uzh.ch

-You can also order a printed version of the transcript for a fee through the student portal/launchpad or via Student Services.
+You can also order a printed version of the transcript for a fee via Student Services.
 This document will be sent to the address you have inputted in the UZH database.
 Please make sure to check the address and change it if necessary.

 Summary of Credits

-As soon as your grades have been recorded in the system, you can also view the summary of credits online.
+As soon as your grades have been recorded in the system, you can also view these on your Student Portal.